SynthstromAudible/DelugeFirmware/docs/community_features.md

 	* Shift Note
 		* When On, shifting notes horizontally in the regular Instrument Clip View will shift the Notes and MPE, but not the Automation.
 		* When On, to shift Non-MPE Automation horizontally you will need to enter the Automation Instrument Clip View.
+  * Allow Insecure Develop Sysex Messages
+  	* When On, the ability to load firmware over USB is enabled.
+  * Sync Scaling Action
+  	* When set to Fill, it changes the behaviour of the SYNC-SCALING button is changed to activate fill mode.
+The original Sync Scaling button function is moved to SHIFT + SYNC-SCALING.
+  * Highlight Incoming Notes
+  	* When On, In-Key and Isometric Keyboard layouts display incoming MIDI notes with their velocity.
+  * Display Norns Layout
+  	* When On, all incoming notes are rendered consecutively as white pads with velocity as brightness.

 ## 6. Sysex Handling